RevealBi/Documentation/docs/user/fields/calculated/string.md

 There are three arguments you need to configure:

-  - `text`: the text you want to find.
+  - `find text`: the text you want to find.

   - `within text`: the text in which you want to carry out the search.